 The government has also confirmed its introduction of the Affordable Rents scheme trailed in the Spending Review.
 Under this, social landlords will be able to offer tenancies based on 80 per cent of market rents, rather than 70 per cent as currently.

 Previous analysis by Left Foot Forward showed the potential tensions within this policy that will need to be squared for it to work.
 Innovative new models are going to be needed if this range of policy changes are going to be able to deliver an increased supply of affordable housing.

 Finally, the government confirmed its decision to abolish the Tenant Services Authority (TSA), the body which regulates social housing.
 Instead, tenants will be expected to scrutinise and hold their landlords to account directly, with landlords required to support tenants’ panels in order to do so.
 The government argues this is to empower tenants, but it is not clear what support will be available for tenants in doing so (either from their landlords or elsewhere) or what will happen where tenants do not set up these panels.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.